Andhaghaaram: Reception

 V. Lakshmi of The Times of India gave 3 out of 5 and stated "Though the narration keeps you glued, a lacklustre twist makes you question if your patience was worth it."
 Pradeep Kumar of The Hindu stated that "The film appears complicated due to a drawn out screenplay.
 Nonetheless, director Vignarajan’s debut is an interesting piece of work".
 Manoj Kumar R of The Indian Express gave a rating of 2.5 out of 5 and reviewed "Andhaghaaram feels a bit rushed.
 The ease and clarity with which Vignarajan moves the story forward from the beginning disappears towards the end.
 It feels overwhelming with the deluge of revelations that Vignarajan dumps on the audience making it difficult for the audience to keep with what’s happening.
 But, Andhaghaaram is still a good attempt, given the complexity of its concept."

 Ranjani Krishnakumar of Firstpost was more critical on the film stating that "Andhagaaram could have been an interesting film, but soon enough, it gets tiresome.
 The details unravel painfully slowly, and in excruciating little bursts" and gave 2 out of 5.
 Shrikanth Venkatesh of Sify gave 3.5 out of 5 praising Vignarajan's direction stating it as "a fairly impressive debut attempt".
 He further added "In spite of some flaws, it does give us reasons to look forward to the director’s next ventures".
-Behindwoods Review Board rated 3 out of 5 and summarised "Andhaghaaram is high on thrills, performances and technicalities but could have been even more gripping if the runtime was a bit shorter".

 Baradwaj Rangan of Film Companion South reviewed that "Andhaghaaram is underwhelming, and yet, scene for scene, it’s some kind of spectacular".
 Apart from praising the technical aspects of the film, he also appreciated director Vignarajan stating it as an "arrival of a very real talent".